 Manufacturing

-Upgrading risk management and customer experience through advanced analytics of large volumes of financial data to gain real-time insights into customer behavior, credit risk, and fraud detection.
+Upgrading risk management and customer experience through advanced analytics of large volumes of economic data to gain real-time insights into customer behavior, credit risk, and fraud detection.
+Cloud BI enables the creation of dynamic dashboards that monitor market fluctuations and portfolio performance, allowing for quicker responses to changing conditions.
+It also supports regulatory compliance by providing robust data governance and auditable reporting capabilities.

 Final thoughts